 I offer a safe, empathetic space to explore a range of presenting issues, including anxiety and anxiety disorders, depression, loss and bereavement, trauma and early childhood relationships and events.

 First and foremost, I listen.
 I give you a space where you can feel heard and understood without judgement.
 The sessions will be very much driven by you and what you want to talk about.
 I may link back to earlier relationships and experiences to understand any patterns and why they might not be working for you.
 I often provide psychoeducation, which can help to normalise your feelings and shine a light on the whys.
-I work relationally, which means providing you with a safe understanding the relationship that forms between us
+This can help to reduce the potency and intensity of difficult emotions.

 This really depends on you and how you feel.
 I offer either long-term, open-ended therapy, where we can regularly review the work, or shorter-term counselling, focussing on one or two specific issues.
 I will always respect your autonomy and we will go at a pace to suit you.